wp-plugins/wp-rss-aggregator/readme.txt

 `[wp_rss_aggregator link_before='<li class="feed-link">' link_after='</li>']`
 It is advisable to use the 'HTML' view of the editor when inserting the shortcode with paramters.

+__Usage within theme files__

-An example of a function call from within the template files:
+An example of a function call from within the theme's files:
 `
 <?php
 wprss_display_feed_items( $args = array(